Wilford Woodruff

 Wilford Woodruff Sr. (March 1, 1807 – September 2, 1898) was an American religious leader who served as the fourth president of the Church of Jesus Christ of Latter-day Saints (LDS Church) from 1889 until his death.
-He ended the public practice of plural marriage among the members of the LDS Church in 1890.
+He ended the public practice of plural marriage among members of the LDS Church in 1890.

 Woodruff joined the Latter Day Saint church after studying Restorationism as a young adult.
 He met Joseph Smith, founder of the Latter Day Saint movement in Kirtland, Ohio, before joining Zion's Camp in April 1834.
 He stayed in Missouri as a missionary, preaching in Arkansas and Tennessee before returning to Kirtland.
 He married his first wife, Phebe, that year and served a mission in New England.
 Smith called Woodruff to be a member of the Quorum of the Twelve Apostles in July 1838, and he was ordained in April 1839.
 Woodruff served a mission in England from August 1839 until April 1841, leading converts from England to Nauvoo.
 Woodruff was away promoting Smith's presidential campaign at the time of Smith's death.
-After returning to Nauvoo, he and Phebe travelled again to England, where Woodruff preached and supported local members.
-The Woodruffs returned to the United States just before the Saints were driven out of Nauvoo, and Woodruff oversaw forty families in Winter Quarters, where he was sealed to his first plural wives, though two of the three plural wives divorced him after three weeks.
+After returning to Nauvoo, he and Phebe traveled to England, where Woodruff preached and supported local members.
+The Woodruffs returned to the United States just before the Saints were driven out of Nauvoo, and Woodruff oversaw forty families in Winter Quarters, where he was sealed to his first plural wives.
 He joined the advance company that traveled to the Salt Lake Valley without his family in 1847.
 After returning to Winter Quarters, Woodruff and Phebe left to preside over the Eastern States Mission.

-Woodruff and his family arrived in Salt Lake City on October 15, 1850, where Woodruff built cabins, farmed, and raised cattle.
+Woodruff and his family arrived in Salt Lake City on October 15, 1850.
 He served in the Utah territorial legislature and was heavily involved in the social and economic life of his community.
 He worked as an Assistant Church Historian and as Church Historian from 1856 to 1889.
 He was married to three more wives between 1852 and 1853.
 In 1877, he became president of the St. George Temple, where endowment ordinances were first performed for the dead as well as the living.
-Woodruff helped to standardize the temple ceremony, and decreed that church members could act as proxy for anyone they could identify by name.
-He also ended sealings of members to unrelated priesthood holders, stating that sealings should follow family lines.
+Woodruff helped standardize the temple ceremony and decreed that church members could act as proxy for anyone they could identify by name.
+He also ended sealings of members to unrelated priesthood holders.
 In 1882, Woodruff went into hiding to avoid arrest for unlawful cohabitation under the Edmunds Act.
 In 1889, Woodruff became the fourth president of the LDS Church.
-After government disenfranchisement of polygamists and women in Utah Territory, and seizure of church properties which threatened to extend to temples, Woodruff ended the church's official support of new polygamous marriages in the 1890 Manifesto.
+After government disenfranchisement of polygamists and women in Utah Territory and seizure of church properties, which threatened to extend to temples, Woodruff ended the church's official support of new polygamous marriages in the 1890 Manifesto.
 Woodruff died in 1898 and his detailed journals provide an important record of Latter Day Saint history.